An Open Letter to DHS Secretary Kristi Noem

 Because every person must receive due process and be treated with dignity, we urge you to take the following actions to improve our current situation:

-Authorize independent, unannounced inspections of all detention facilities by accredited governmental, faith, human rights and/or medical organizations, with full freedom to publish findings.
+1. Authorize independent, unannounced inspections of all detention facilities by accredited governmental, faith, human rights and/or medical organizations, with full freedom to publish findings.

-Publish a public, facility-level transparency dashboard for all centers that is updated monthly, including population counts by age and family status, medical incidents and clinic visits, instances of family separation with justification, and data on complaints.
+2. Publish a public, facility-level transparency dashboard for all centers that is updated monthly, including population counts by age and family status, medical incidents and clinic visits, instances of family separation with justification, and data on complaints.

-Prioritize alternatives to detention for vulnerable populations, including children, pregnant women, and those with serious health needs.
+3. Prioritize alternatives to detention for vulnerable populations, including children, pregnant women, and those with serious health needs.

-As women of faith, we are called to speak the truth in love.
+As people of faith, we are called to speak the truth in love.
 Today, that truth is this: We must treat our neighbors with respect.
 We believe compassion and justice must both be part of our immigration system.
 Secretary Noem, we believe you have the opportunity to lead with both strength and compassion, ensuring that our immigration system reflects the values of our great nation.
 We stand ready to work toward solutions that protect the safety of our borders and the sanctity of human life.

 We Choose Welcome